The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Of this group of drugs, the most harmless and quite effective is furazolidone.

-The drug can cope with the intestinal pathogenic microflora, fungi and protozoa, which is why it is successfully used in dog farms. and mixing with food, it is necessary to set the drug for 7–9 days.
+The drug can cope with intestinal pathogenic microflora, fungi and protozoa, which is why it is successfully used in dog breeding farms. and after mixing with food, it is necessary to administer the drug within 7–9 days.

 Anthelmintics

-If the cause of inflammation is nematodes or coccidia, and the pathogenic microflora is already secondary, then chloramphenicol will help for a while, and then the situation will repeat itself.
-In this case, it is necessary to apply the oral suspension "Prokoks".
+If the cause of inflammation is nematodes or coccidia, and the pathogenic microflora is secondary, then chloramphenicol will help for a while, and then the situation will repeat.
+In this case, it is necessary to use the Procox oral suspension.
 She will kill and roundworm and coccidia.

-If veterinary drug not at hand, then you can use sulfademitoxin, which helps well with isosporosis.
-In this case, the dose must be maintained at 20-25 mg / kg of the dog's weight and the drug should be given for 10 days.
+If veterinary drug if you don’t have it on hand, you can use sulfademitoxin, which is good for isosporosis.
+In this case, the dose must be maintained at 20–25 mg/kg of the dog’s weight and the drug must be administered for 10 days.

-If found in fecal matter segments cucumber tapeworm(dipilidiosis) then you can’t do without kanikvantel or drontal.
+If found in fecal matter segments cucumber tapeworm(dipylidiasis) then you can’t do without vacation or drontal.

-Inflammatory signs can drag on, and it will be more difficult to solve the problem on your own, so do not put off a visit to a veterinarian.
+Inflammatory signs may drag on, and it will be more difficult to solve the problem on your own, so do not delay a visit to a veterinarian.

-To prevent the inflammation from dragging on, you need to contact your veterinarian as soon as possible.
+To prevent inflammation from prolonging, you need to contact a veterinarian as soon as possible.

 Video about gastrointestinal diseases in dogs